MonashSmartStructures/ospgrillage/_sources/rst/Running_analysis.rst.txt

     Figure 5: Compound load

-The following code creates and adds a point and line load of a Compound load.
+The following code creates a point and line load which is to be assigned as a Compound load.

 .. code-block:: python